 Clearly, if you are moving your whole life into a bus, you will need to do some significant downsizing.
 More than you think.

-Even so, when you design each piece of furniture and every space of the house, you should be thinking “storage.”
+Even so, when you design each piece of furniture and every space of the house, you should be thinking of “storage.”
 Everything in your bus will need its own specific and dedicated space.

 One thing that often gets forgotten in initial planning is your tanks.